Chrome says, “Your connection to example.com is encrypted with obsolete cryptography.”. There are two reasons for this message to show up:

 Reason and Solution:

-If you want the SSL Padlock on your website to look fully green and perfect, then you will have to follow the security standards given by the browsers your customers mostly visit using.
-As it happens, Internet Explorer, Chrome, Firefox are the most commonly used browsers by the world.
+If you want the HTTPS Padlock on your website to look fully green and perfect, you will have to follow the security standards given by the browsers your customers mostly visit using.
+As it happens, MS Edge, Chrome, Firefox are the most commonly used browsers by the world.
 These browsers show the padlock of an website in their own unique way and also the warning messages associated with them.

 # Chrome says, “Your connection to example.com is encrypted with obsolete cryptography.”.
 There are two reasons for this message to show up: